matthova/rpi-intro/README.md

 - 1 Raspberry Pi (The version doesn't matter, although the newer models are faster)
   * If your Raspberry Pi model is < V3.0 then you will also need a wifi dongle
 - 1 Micro SD card, 4 gigabytes or larger
-- 1 Micro SD card adapter (Or some means for reading/writing to your micro SD card)
+- 1 Micro SD card adapter (Or some means for reading/writing to your micro SD card from your computer)
 - 1 Ethernet cable
 - Access to your wifi router

-The following items are only necessary if you want to connect your Raspberry Pi to other electronics
-- 1 Power cable
-- 1 Bread board
-- 1 Set of cables
-- 1 330Ω resistor
-- 1 LED

 ### <a name="raspbian"></a>Downloading a "Raspbian" Image
 In order to run your Raspberry Pi, you will need to download an Operating System.